-If you and your kids like rockpooling, paddling and scoffing ice cream, you’ll love Wales’ safe, sandy, family friendly beaches.
-Whittling our list of favourites down to ten was no easy task.
+If you and your kids are looking for some rockpooling and paddling fun, you’ll love Wales’ safe, sandy, family-friendly beaches.
+Whittling our list of favourites down to 10 was no easy task.

 Barmouth, Snowdonia Coast

 Huge and picturesque, Barmouth beach is the pride of Snowdonia.
 It’s very popular, but its sweeping sands are never overcrowded.
 Barmouth itself has been attracting holidaymakers since Victorian times.
 It’s a proper British seaside resort, complete with trampolines, ice creams, arcade games, donkey rides and a vintage steam railway just a short ferry ride across the estuary.

 True to its name, Broad Haven North's sandy beach has acres of space for cartwheels and hopscotch.
 There’s also safe, shallow water for swimming, and quite a few rock pools to investigate.
 Here, on St Bride’s Bay, you’re right in the heart of the Pembrokeshire Coast National Park, with several inspiring nature walks to choose from.